 Many nonprofits and community organizations host charity golf tournaments as an excellent way to raise funds and awareness for their cause.
 Registration fees and online donations may bring in the bulk of the dollars raised, but remember…the success of your fundraising golf tournament should NOT stop at the close of the event.
 There are plenty of opportunities to raise even more money for your cause after the last ball falls in the hole.

 Below are some post-tournament golf fundraising ideas to help you raise even more money for your cause, and celebrate the success of your charity golf tournament.
+Even many corporate golf tournaments have a charitable component, of course.
 Good Luck!

 A banquet is a perfect time for golfers to unwind from the long day of playing golf.
 People are jazzed up from the day of playing golf….often wanting to share stories and experiences they had on the course.
 They are hungry, thirsty and happy, and will likely enjoy the time to decompress and mingle with friends, co-workers, and members of the community.
 Golfers can invite spouses, family and friends to this part of the event.
 This is also a fun way to announce results of the on-course contests, and the prizes distributed through the fundraising raffle.

 A banquet also a great time to make any announcements about what your organization is trying to accomplish helping you spread awareness for your cause.
 If you have a general idea about how much money has been raised at the event, make sure to inform attendees and thank everyone who has contributed to your success.
 Be sure to also thank any sponsors and highlight specific contributions they’ve made at this time.